-A strong theme running through much of his work has been that of building capacity: developing skills, knowledge and ways of working amongst client organisations and their partners.
+A strong theme running through much of his work was that of building capacity: developing skills, knowledge and ways of working amongst client organisations and their partners.
 This has involved, for example, partnership development, customer insight, best practice reviews and competency-based approaches to organisational and staff development.

-Derrick is an Economic Growth Adviser with the Local Government Association, and an Associate with the UK Commission for Employment and Skills (working on the Employer Ownership of Skills programme), the Education and Training Foundation, Association of Colleges in Eastern Region (ACER), and the East of England LGA Talent Bank.
-In the past, he has acted as a Local Improvement Advisor, one of the national panel supporting local authorities, Regional Improvement and Efficiency Partnerships and government bodies, where his specialisms were ‘Leadership and Partnership Development’, ‘Performance Management’, ‘Local Economy and Worklessness’ and ‘Data Sharing’.
+Derrick was an Economic Growth Adviser with the Local Government Association, and an Associate with the UK Commission for Employment and Skills (working on the Employer Ownership of Skills programme), the Education and Training Foundation, Association of Colleges in Eastern Region (ACER), and the East of England LGA Talent Bank.
+He has also served as a Local Improvement Advisor, one of the national panel supporting local authorities, Regional Improvement and Efficiency Partnerships and government bodies, where his specialisms were ‘Leadership and Partnership Development’, ‘Performance Management’, ‘Local Economy and Worklessness’ and ‘Data Sharing’.
 He was previously a Neighbourhood Renewal Advisor (for the Department for Communities and Local Government), an Inspire East Enabler and an Associate with the National School of Government and Improvement and Efficiency West Midlands (IEWM).

 Derrick graduated in Economics and Economic History from Edinburgh University, followed by a master’s degree from Glasgow University specialising in urban and regional economics and policy analysis.